nicolas-steenhout/main-live/_posts/2023-05-08-accessibility-its-good-for-everyone.md

 layout: post
 title: Accessibility, it's good for everyone.
 Isn't it?
 summary: Some disabled people object to saying accessibility is good for everyone.
 I have used that argument for a long time.
 I will continue to do so because I think it works.
 And I don't think it erases the disability experience, if it's done well.
+excerpt: I argue that accessibility is good for everyone because it helps people embrace accessibility.
+It doesn't erase the disability experience, if done well.
 ---
 Does advocating for accessibility on the basis of "it's good for everyone" erase the disabled experience?